-Blended Systems Thinking Approach 1: enhancing understanding to enable regenerative co-evolution in complex situations (diagnosis and design)
+Blended Systems Thinking Approach 1: enhancing understanding to enable co-evolution in complex situations (diagnosis and design)

 Imagine if there was an approach that allowed you to quickly and powerfully understand how your system works.

-Imagine if there was a way to be more adaptable so your organisation can thrive and survive in the longer term.
+Imagine if there was a way to be more adaptable so your system can thrive and survive in the longer term.

 There is such an approach.
 It exists in the form of the Blended Systems Thinking Approach that I have developed over the last 10+ years of applying systems thinking to complex situations.

-My approach is a systems and complexity thinking approach that can be used for transformation and/ or change.
-It can be used to diagnose a situation to give a whole range of options for improvement, to design something from scratch or to transform a situation by understanding and shifting a range of perspectives, aligning values and perceived purposes and by helping organisations to build a co-created identity with their partners.
+My approach is a systems and complexity thinking approach that can be used to help you make change.
+It can be used to diagnose a situation to give a whole range of options for improvement, to design something from scratch or to change a situation by understanding and shifting a range of perspectives, reframing, aligning values and perceived purposes and by helping systems to build a co-created identity with all partners.

 With this approach I do not seek to focus on ineffective long-term prediction and rigid planning.
 We all know that this is relatively pointless in complex situations.
 Instead, I help people to understand the complexity in which their situation sits and understand why things may not be working as expected.
 My aim is to enable the adaptability and flexibility required for organisations to thrive and survive, on a long-term basis, in a complex, and sometimes rapidly changing, environment.

-The main model used in my approach is the VIABLE SYSTEM MODEL, with other methods/ models/ concepts etc being added to the VSM approach, in appropriate places, to enhance the understanding of the complex situation.
+One of the models I use to guide my approach is the VIABLE SYSTEM MODEL, with other methods/ models/ concepts etc being added in appropriate places to enhance the understanding of the complex situation.
 The process followed for each of the following three types of activity may be different.
 However, they all draw upon the elements outlined in the approach, albeit in different ways or in different sequences.
 This approach can be used to:

-- Diagnose – based on identifying the areas where you are not managing the complexity in your system, identifying how your system self-organises and regenerates and how adaptable you are.
+- Diagnose – based on identifying the areas where you are not managing the complexity in your system, identifying how your system self-organises and how adaptable you are.

-- Transform – based on understanding and shifting perspectives, aligning values and perceived purposes and building a co-created identity.
-Building capacity by focussing on interconnections, interdependencies and interactions, enabling effective communication flows and aiming for sustainable management of complexity.
+- Change – based on understanding and shifting perspectives, reframing, aligning values and perceived purposes and building a co-created identity.
+Building capacity by focussing on interconnections, interdependencies and interactions, enabling effective communication exchanges and relationships and aiming for flexibility and adaptability.

 I have no rigidly fixed way of going from A to B with my approach, just a range of options that I might use, depending upon the situation I face.
 I encourage critical observation throughout and whilst I will draw upon various elements of my approach in a sequence that fits with a specific diagnosis, there are some things I always do first.
 For example, a boundary critique.
 The complexity of the environment is infinite, so you need to decide what you want to focus on.
 A boundary critique defines the limits of what is to be taken as pertinent in the investigation, so it is beneficial to surface those judgements at the very beginning, if possible.
 This is why I always start with the boundary critique.
 I use Critical Systems Heuristics (CSH) to assist me, which gives some really easy to follow questions to get me started.
 What I try to do is identify what selectivity is occurring and I question the practical and ethical elements of those judgements with stakeholders.
 CSH is great for this and worth getting to grips with.
 I interview people, talk to groups of stakeholders, have workshops and might use other techniques, such as questionnaires, to bring in as many perspectives as I can, without it getting too overwhelming.
 I try not to go ‘too big’, or it tends to become unmanageable.
 I then identify what kind of tensions, values, conflicts and expectations exist and work with the stakeholders to decide what is going to be inside and outside of the boundary.